Kacper-Lubisz/L1-1st-Project/README.md

 Another design issue is whether all the listeners should be abstract functions.
 Since I would expect that the average child class of the `P5Component` class would only implement a small fraction of all event listeners, it'll be cleaner not to force these to be implemented.

+### Designing the component itself

+There are a few features that I want to add to the particle image sketcher:
++ Smother drawing graphics (as opposed to the instant line appearing)
+    + implemented by making it so that the life of one particle is spread over more frames
++ Customisation of particles attraction force
+    + Ability to make change the convolution kernel for calculating the attractive force
+    + Ability to make a completely override the forces felt by the particles
+    + implemented a force adder function
++ Make it so that the particles can be coloured
++ Allow for customisation of the start point of the particle
+    + implemented using a generator argument